-- One from a play written after 1970
+- A speech from a play written after 1980

 *Blank Verse — A type of poetry that has a regular meter, but no rhyme.
 The most commonly used form in English is iambic pentameter, which can be found in all of Shakespeare’s plays.